google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-preprocessors.markdown

 `X-SourceMap: /path/to/file.js.map`

 Like the comment, this tells DevTools and other tools where to look for the source map associated with a JavaScript file.
-This header also gets around the issue of referencing source maps in languages that don't support single-line comments.
+This header also gets around the issue of referencing Source Maps in languages that don't support single-line comments.

 ## Supported preprocessors

-Just about any compiled to JavaScript language has an option to generate source maps today – including Coffeescript, TypeScript, JSX and many more.
-You can additionally use source maps on the server side within Node, in our CSS with via Sass, Less and more, using browserify which gives you node-style require abilities, and through minification tools like uglify-js which also adds the neat ability to generate multi-level source maps.
+Just about any compiled to JavaScript language has an option to generate Source Maps today – including Coffeescript, TypeScript, JSX and many more.
+You can additionally use Source Maps on the server side within Node, in our CSS with via Sass, Less and more, using browserify which gives you node-style require abilities, and through minification tools like uglify-js which also adds the neat ability to generate multi-level Source Maps.

 ### JavaScript